 Post-inflammatory hyperpigmentation (PIH).
-This occurs following skin injury from acne lesions, psoriasis, burns, friction and even certain professional skin care treatments.
+This occurs following skin injury from acne lesions, psoriasis, burns, friction, and even certain professional skin care treatments.
 It begins to fade as the skin regenerates itself, a process that can take months or more.
 On the positive side, PIH generally responds well to treatment.

 Lentigines.
 These are commonly known as liver spots or age spots, they are found on 90% of light-skinned individuals over the age of 60, they are not directly caused by the aging process, rather related to UV exposure.

 Melasma.
-This is caused by hormonal fluctuations, common, for example, during pregnancy, with thyroid dysfunction, and through use of birth control pills and hormone replacement therapy.
+This is caused by hormonal fluctuations, common, for example, during pregnancy, with thyroid dysfunction, and through the use of birth control pills and hormone replacement therapy.
 It affects an estimated five to six million women in the United States alone and can often be difficult to treat.

-Other factors can contribute to Hyperpigmintation:
+Other factors can contribute to Hyperpigmentation:

 Use of tanning beds and unprotected UV exposure